Homelessness Collective Impact Committee

 In October/Fall 2021 the Homelessness Collective Impact Committee was convened by the United Way KFL&A with the goal to design, develop and adapt a system of care for people who are experiencing chronic homelessness.

-Co-chaired by Susan Stewart of KFL&A Public Health and Bhavana Varma of United Way KFL&A, the committee is made up of people from different sectors of the Kingston community, including funders, agencies, community organizations and groups, government, healthcare professionals – with the voice of people with lived experience informing and guiding strategy and decisions.
+Co-chaired by Susan Stewart of KFL&A Public Health and Bhavana Varma, the committee is made up of people from different sectors of the Kingston community, including funders, agencies, community organizations and groups, government, healthcare professionals – with the voice of people with lived experience informing and guiding strategy and decisions.
 The committee comes together regularly to review the current realities of homelessness within Kingston.

 Background